-Table 12.
-Outcomes for strategies that were efficient or near efficient with SimCRC, CRC-SPIN, and MISCAN with life-years gained as the measure of screening benefit and IRR of 1.19

-Table 13.
-Outcomes from the current analysis (IRR = 1.19) and from the 2016 analysis for the colonoscopy screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

-Table 14.
-Outcomes from the current analysis (IRR = 1.19) and from the 2016 analysis for the FIT screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

 Table 15.
-Outcomes from the current analysis (IRR = 1.19) and from the 2016 analysis for the annual sDNA-FIT screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

-Table 16.
-Outcomes from the current analysis (IRR = 1.19) and from the 2016 analysis for the triennial sDNA-FIT screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50
+Estimated outcomes for strategies that were efficient with SimCRC, CRC-SPIN, and MISCAN with estimated life-years gained as the measure of screening benefit and IRR of 1.19 Table 16.
+Estimated outcomes from the current analysis and from the 2016 analysis for the colonoscopy screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

 Table 17.
-Outcomes from the current analysis (IRR = 1.19) and from the 2016 analysis for the SIG screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50
+Estimated outcomes from the current analysis and from the 2016 analysis for the FIT screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

 Table 18.
-Outcomes from the current analysis (IRR = 1.19) and from the 2016 analysis for the SIG+FIT screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50
+Estimated outcomes from the current analysis and from the 2016 analysis for the annual sDNA-FIT screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

 Table 19.
+Estimated outcomes from the current analysis and from the 2016 analysis for the triennial sDNA-FIT screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

+Table 20.
+Estimated outcomes from the current analysis and from the 2016 analysis for the SIG screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

+Table 21.
+Estimated outcomes from the current analysis and from the 2016 analysis for the SIG+FIT screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50

-Outcomes from the current analysis (IRR = 1.19) and from the 2016 analysis for the CTC screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50
+Table 22.
+Estimated outcomes from the current analysis and from the 2016 analysis for the CTC screening strategy highlighted by the USPSTF in 2016 and for the same strategy but with screening beginning at age 45 instead of age 50